react-native-webrtc/handbook/docs/guides/basic-usage.md

 ## Destroying the Data Channel

-When the peer connection is destroyed, data channels should also be destroyed automatically.
+When the peer connection is destroyed everything attached should also be destroyed automatically including data channels.

-But as good practice, you can always close them yourself.
+But as good practice, you can always make sure they are closed.

 ```javascript
 datachannel.close();